Isaac Paredes Player Props: Rays vs. Athletics

 Isaac Paredes At The Plate

-- Paredes is hitting .235 with a home run and a walk.
+- Paredes is hitting .318 with two home runs and a walk.

+- Among the qualified batters in MLB, he ranks 60th in batting average, 94th in on-base percentage, and 36th in slugging.

-- In three of six games this year, Paredes has picked up at least one hit, including one game with multiple hits.
+- In four of seven games this season (57.1%), Paredes has reached safely via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.